North Head Quarantine Station

-The North Head Quarantine Station is a heritage-listed former quarantine station and associated buildings that is now a tourist attraction at North Head Scenic Drive, on the north side of Sydney Harbour at North Head, near Manly, in the Northern Beaches Council local government area of New South Wales, Australia.
+The North Head Quarantine Station is a heritage-listed former quarantine station and associated buildings that is now a tourist attraction at North Head Scenic Drive, on the north side of Sydney Harbour at North Head, near Manly.
 It is also known as North Head Quarantine Station & Reserve and Quarantine Station & Reserve.
-The property is owned by the Office of Environment and Heritage, an agency of the Government of New South Wales.
+The property is owned by the Office of Environment & Heritage.
 The buildings and site were added to the New South Wales State Heritage Register on 2 April 1999.
 The entire 277 ha North Head site, including the Quarantine Station and associated buildings and facilities, was added to the Australian National Heritage List on 12 May 2006, and now forms part of the Sydney Harbour National Park.

 The complex operated as a quarantine station from 14 August 1832 to 29 February 1984.
 The concept behind its establishment was that, as an island-nation, the Colony of New South Wales, as it then was, was susceptible to ship-borne disease.
 Those who might have an infectious disease would be kept in quarantine until it was considered safe to release them.
 The isolation and strategic role of North Head was recognised in 1828 when the first vessel, the Bussorah Merchant, was quarantined at Spring Cove.
 The importance and future role of North Head was reinforced by Governor Darling's Quarantine Act of 1832, which set aside the whole of North Head for quarantine purposes in response to the 1829–51 cholera pandemic in Europe.